Today's Men's College Basketball Schedule, Betting Odds, and Best Bets

 Total Points

-2 Best College Basketball Bets and Player Props for Alabama State vs. Auburn
+2 Best College Basketball Bets and Player Props for Mount St. Mary's vs. Duke

 - TV Channel: truTV